aws/sagemaker-python-sdk/doc/api/training/smp_versions/v1.6.0/smd_model_parallel_pytorch_tensor_parallel.rst

       if ``add_lm_head`` is ``True``, the output passes through a single LM head, which is a linear module without bias whose weight is tied to the word embeddings.
-   -  See :class:`smp.nn.DistributedTransformerLayer` for descriptions of the rest of the arguments.
+   -  See ``DistributedTransformerLayer`` for a description of the rest of the arguments.
    -  **Methods:**